Knowinnovation/resources/_ideas_lab_guides/Proforma Template and What Makes a Great Proposal.md

  * Timeline
   * Define a 3 year timeline for your project.

-''Remember to sell your ideas - why should the Funders be excited about this?''
+**Remember to sell your ideas - why should the Funders be excited about this?**
-[[BR]]''Clearly describe the what, why, how and the so what.''
+- Clearly describe the what, why, how and the so what.
-[[BR]]''Please make it creative, lively and interesting.''
+- Please make it creative, lively and interesting.

-=== What makes a Great Proposal? ===
+### What makes a Great Proposal?

 The definition of "success" varies for each event.
 In some cases the primary criterion is simply to get disparate communities to engage with each other.
 Other events focus on encouraging interdisciplinary collaborations between early stage researchers.
 In this case, the main role of the scientific question is to act as a raison d'etre, or primary reason, to foster new partnerships, with hope of important outcomes at some later date.